WINPROG20142015/CockBlockDefense/README.md

 • Goals of the Game

-- The goal of game is to try to stop enemies from

-crossing a map by building Chicken towers which shoot

-at them with eggs as they pass.
+- The goal of game is to try to stop enemies from crossing a map by building Chicken towers which shoot at them with eggs as they pass.

-- Clear all the enemies in a wave to proceed to the next
+- Clear all the enemies in a wave to proceed to the next wave.

-wave.

 - Protect the nest at all cost.
-If the nest is destroyed, the

-game is over.
+If the nest is destroyed, the game is over.

 • Player control

--Mouse: mainly used for placing, buying, and upgrading towers.
+- Mouse: mainly used for placing, buying, and upgrading towers.
 Can also be used to interact with the user interface or heads up display.

-- Keyboard: can be assigned as shortcuts for buying

-towers, upgrading, selling, using special power-ups,

-and pausing the game.
+- Keyboard: can be assigned as shortcuts for buying towers, upgrading, selling, using special power-ups, and pausing the game.

 • Game Modes

 o Easy

-ß Mo
-re starting resources
+ß More starting resources

-ß 80%-90% heal
-th of enemies
+ß 80%-90% health of enemies

 ß Increased chance of human meat drop rate

-ß Increased
-gold drop per hum
+ß Increased gold drop per human kill
-an kill

 o Normal